Cabo Verde (formerly Cape Verde)Official Name: Republic of Cabo Verde

 Safety and Security

 Visitors traveling to Cabo Verde who wish to participate in water sports, swimming, boating, and fishing should exercise extreme caution since the tides and currents around the islands are very strong.
-Several small fishing boats have been lost at sea in recent years, an inter-island ferry sank in 2009, and drownings occur each year on the beaches in Praia.
-Most recently a ferry traveling between Praia and the island of Fogo with 26 passengers on-board sank in January of 2015.
+Several small fishing boats have been lost at sea in recent years and drownings occur each year on the beaches in Praia and on other islands.

 Cabo Verde, similar to Hawaii, is an archipelago of volcanic islands.
-Although volcanoes on most of the islands are now inactive, seismologists still consider the entire island of Fogo to be an active volcano; its last eruption occurred in November of 2014.
+Although volcanoes on most of the islands are now inactive, seismologists still consider the entire island of Fogo to be an active volcano.
 Future eruptions remain a threat, as do earth tremors throughout the islands, especially on Fogo, Brava, and Santo Antão, and beneath the ocean channels that separate them.
 General information about natural disaster preparedness is available from the U.S. Federal Emergency Management Agency.

-National parliamentary and presidential elections in 2011 and municipal elections in 2012, including campaign rallies and demonstrations, were peaceful.
-However, the Embassy advises you to avoid crowds at local festivals, cultural events, and similar settings to reduce risk of pick-pockets (see “CRIME” below) or involvement in disturbances usually caused by the widespread consumption of alcohol.
+National parliamentary, municipal, and presidential elections in 2016, including campaign rallies and demonstrations, were peaceful.
+However, the Embassy advises you to avoid crowds at local festivals, cultural events, and similar settings to reduce risk of pick-pockets (see “Crime” below) or involvement in disturbances usually caused by the widespread consumption of alcohol.

 The Embassy emphasizes the particular dangers of using hillside stairways connecting neighborhoods in Praia and many other Cabo Verdean cities and towns.
-These stairways, although offering convenient shortcuts through hilly terrain, make users vulnerable to assault, even in broad daylight with many people present.
+These stairways, although offering convenient shortcuts through hilly terrain, make users isolated and vulnerable to assault, even in broad daylight.
 The Embassy strongly advises against using them at any time of day.